 Finally, put your forearms on the handles, and use the weight of your body to push the corer through whatever you need to slice up.

-2. Put a ring on it.
-Wear a plain, inexpensive ring on your thumb and use it like a bottle opener for yogurt, sour cream and similar packages.
-Position the ring under the lid's edge, lift up with your hand and the lid pops off -- no need to grasp with fingers.
+Put a ring on it.
+Wear a plain, inexpensive ring on your thumb and use it like a bottle opener for containers of yogurt, sour cream, or other things.
+Position it under the lid's edge, and lift up with your hand to pop off the top.

-5. Repurpose simple kitchen tools.
-If you’re making egg salad or deviled eggs, a hand-held square butter cutter can easily trim a cooked and peeled egg to the perfect size for salad.
-Or an egg slicer can be perfect for slicing mushrooms.
-Most of your kitchen tools can have more than one use.
+Repurpose simple kitchen tools.
+Get creative.
+For instance, when you make egg salad or deviled eggs, a handheld square butter-cutter can easily trim a peeled hard-boiled egg to the perfect size for salad.
+An egg slicer can perfectly cut mushrooms.